John Martin (painter)

-John Martin (19 July 1789 – 17 February 1854) was an English painter, engraver and illustrator.
-He was celebrated for his typically vast and dramatic paintings of religious subjects and fantastic compositions, populated with minute figures placed in imposing landscapes.
+John Martin (19 July 1789 – 17 February 1854) was an English Romanticist painter, engraver, and illustrator.
+He was known for his typically vast and dramatic paintings of religious subjects and fantastic compositions, populated with minute figures placed in imposing landscapes.
 Martin's paintings, and the prints made from them, enjoyed great success with the general public, with Thomas Lawrence referring to him as "the most popular painter of his day".
-He was also lambasted by John Ruskin and other critics.
+He was also criticized by John Ruskin and other critics.

 Early life

-Martin was born in July 1789, in a one-room cottage, at Haydon Bridge, near Hexham in Northumberland, the fourth son of Fenwick Martin, a one-time fencing master.
+Martin was born in July 1789 in a one-room cottage, at Haydon Bridge, near Hexham in Northumberland, North East England.
+He was the fourth son of Fenwick Martin, former fencing master.
 He was apprenticed by his father to a coachbuilder in Newcastle upon Tyne to learn heraldic painting, but owing to a dispute over wages the indentures were cancelled, and he was placed instead under Boniface Musso, an Italian artist, father of the enamel painter Charles Muss.